By now you’ve likely learned the bible wasn’t originally written in English. (Although good luck informing

 People often transliterate Greek following an older customary system.
 It’s why

-Desiderus Erasmus, the medieval scholar who put together
+Desiderus Erasmus, the medieval scholar who edited

 Every so often you’re gonna find people convert